 - 2 tablespoons melted coconut oil

 - 2 tablespoons maple syrup or honey

 Preheat oven to 325.

 Combine almond flour, baking powder, and salt in a medium mixing bowl.
 Add oil, syrup and egg and stir until well combined and forms a dough.

 Place mixed dough on a sheet of parchment paper.
 Place another sheet of parchment paper on top of the dough and roll out flat with a rolling pin or large flat sided glass.
 We enjoy these the thickness of graham crackers (about an 1/8 of an inch).
 Ideally it is a uniform thickness throughout, so it will cook at an even rate.

 Remove and discard the top sheet of parchment.
 If desired, combine cinnamon and sugar and sprinkle on top, pressing it down slightly into the dough (we enjoy it both with or without the cinnamon sugar topping).
+Pierce all over with a fork to help even baking, you can do this in an organized pattern or just scattered throughout.
 Use a knife or pizza cutter to cut into squares.